WonderingGodling/My-Mind-Space/src/site/notes/Skull/Concentrated Brain/Dnd/Missy's Stuff/My Pcs/Venti/Ferventi Rana (Baby).md

 Action
 2d8 cursed damage
-This weapon is broken and cannot be used other then with its cursed ability.
+This Revolver Is Broken And Doesnt Work Without Curse Energy.
 It Floats Within 5 Ft Of Its User Cursed ability: costs 1 cursed energy  roll a d6 on a 6  you fire the revolver and it will critical the opponent Give Someone The Gun And If They Beat Their Own AC They Get Shot, If They Dont: I Get Shot